MrFix-Autotesting-Framework/MrFix-Autotesting-Framework/README.md

 All methods are static (@staticmethod)

 If there is a variable "driver" in the method, it is a variable of the Selenium Webdriver type.
 For example: driver = webdriver.Chrome()

+What's new in version 6.0.6 ?
+    - Minor fixes to optimize the performance of the MrFix module on Windows.
+Some modules imported into mrfix are only available for Linux and cannot be imported into Windows.
+Previously, this could lead to problems with the module's operation MrFix in Windows.

 What's new in version 6.0.5 ?
     - Fixed bugs in a new method